primefocusworld/sge4vfx/README.md

 =======
 An attempt to make SGE more usable for VFX houses.

-This is far from finished and is currently undergoing a rewrite but has been successfully used at Prime Focus to render in excess of 100,000 array jobs and probably between 10m and 20m individual tasks.
+This is far from finished and is currently undergoing a rewrite but has been successfully used at Prime Focus Film (London) to render in excess of 100,000 array jobs and probably between 10m and 20m individual tasks.

 At the moment the CGI scripts use simple Apache CGI which chews too much CPU time for the number of users (I'm running it for about 200 users) and the code is far too hacky.
 The rewrite will probably be Tornado backended and far more JSON/templated on the front end.

 Install
 -------
 This doesn't cover doing the actual SGE install but there are a couple of bits that need to be set up in order for these scripts to work.
-Have a look at Sun/Oracle/whoever own's it this week's website for that.
+Have a look at Sun/Oracle/whoever owns it this week's website for that.

 Queues
 ------